 Now that I laid a little ground work as to why fiber is important to our health, let’s get into the fun part, my low carb high fiber muffin recipe.

-This muffin is studded with plenty of nuts and seeds and therefore high in fiber and protein.
+Our Low Carb High Fiber Breakfast Muffins are studded with plenty of nuts and seeds and therefore high in fiber and protein.
 It’s an easy and delicious way to add fiber to your diet.
 I hope you give it a try and let us know your thoughts.

 Feel free to email us you questions regarding Keto//OS.
 We would love to assist you.